 PPB 5100 Senior Project 6

-During senior year, every Print Paper Book major is required to develop and complete a substantial body of work in a specific field.
-This course provides a forum for the critical evaluation of this work and curatorial guidance in preparation for the commencement exhibition.
-Course content includes critical readings, a position paper, individual and group discussions, and informational meetings.
+During their senior year, every print paper book major is required to develop and complete a substantial body of work in a specific field.
+This course provides a forum for the critical evaluation of this work and curatorial guidance in preparation for the Commencement Exhibition.
+Course content includes critical readings, position paper, individual and group discussion, and informational meetings.